 Optical glass is the basic ingredient of a camera lens.
 Qualifiers for optical glass include precise refraction and dispersion characteristics with equally strict standards for levels of transparency, color fidelity, warps, striation, and bubbles.

-The standard to which optical glass is classified is called the Abbe number, which is determined by the composition and specific optical characteristics of the glass.
+The standard with which optical glass is classified is called the Abbe number, determined by the composition and specific optical characteristics of the glass.
 There are about 250 distinct Abbe classifications, and it’s not unusual to find more than one type of Abbe glass in a single lens design.